 Once the M.Phil. exams are passed, students should develop a dissertation project.
-With the help of advisors, students identify a topic, begin research, develop an outline of what they aim to achieve in their dissertation, and write a dissertation prospectus.
-This proposal must be formally defended (for more detail on the format of this defense, please see the "Prospectus Defense Exam" section below).
-Please note: It is common for students to submit multiple drafts of a dissertation prospectus.
-Thus it is extremely important to begin writing well in advance of the deadline.
+With the help of advisors, students identify a topic, begin research, develop an outline of what they aim to achieve in their dissertation, and write a dissertation proposal.
+This proposal must be formally defended (for more detail on the format of this defense, please see the "Proposal Defense Exam" section below).